Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 End The Surveillance
 --------------------

 Big corporations collect data from you with every purchase and sale.
-The data is then utilized to evaluate you as a business owner or as a consumer.
-The corporations sell your data or use it against you in a way they can benefit without your knowledge or consent.
-Mostly, this is done at your detriment.
+The data gets utilized to evaluate you as a business owner or as a consumer.
+So they sell your information or use it against you in a way they can benefit without your knowledge or consent.
+You have become the product and the corporations are your insidious thief.

 **Corporations like e-commerce giants have become your credit score broker!**

 * Based on their risk assessment they rate your insurance policies
 * Your personal preferences will be the reason why you may not get a particular job
-* Or even worse, a rating algorithm could block your accounts!
+* Or even worse, a rating algorithm could block your bank accounts in the future!

-The ever-growing-and-already-giant e-commerce corporations always seek to expand their profits, market power, and control.
+The ever sprawling giant e-commerce corporations always seek to expand their profits, market power, and control.
 They have created today's very disturbing digital security and privacy crisis under the guise of usability and convenience.
+Believe it, or not, protecting your data is protecting your finances, and perhaps protecting your life.

 *We help you to match full control of your data and freedom*